alessandrocuzzocrea/garden/src/notes/invisible-ink.md

 - Experiencing rather than telling is what transformed these children through ritual pain.
 - When the film of the elementary school teacher's exercise is shown to adults, they learn all the lessons the kids did, but without having to go through the experience themselves.
 - This is what makes drama so powerful-it is a way for people to experience things without actually experiencing them.
-- Your responsibility as a story teller is to be a good teacher, not a good preacher.
+- Your responsibility as a storyteller is to be a good teacher, not a good preacher.

 ### The myth of the genre

 - Genre is visible
-- Invisible ink is about the inner working of the story not the costumes the characters wear.
+- Invisible ink is about the inner working of the story, not the costumes the characters wear.
 - Good drama doesn't understand the boundaries of genre.
 - Genre is concerned with the external.
 - Genre is irrelevant to the dramatist.
 A dramatist should only be concerned with drama.
-If one genre can help you tell your story better then another, use it.
+If one genre can help you tell your story better than another, use it.
 No genre is better or worse than another.
 - The armature must be so strong that it makes the story universal and makes the genre inconsequential.
 - Don't let your medium or your genre stop you from telling a good story.